Whether grandparents live near or far from their grandchildren, making a connection isn’t as simple as just some face-to-face time.

 There are a lot of fun things the kids can do with their grandpa and grandma during a visit.
 Here are a few ideas.
 Plus, get advice on how to help your grandkids connect with grandpa and grandma.

 Have your child send the coupon book before your visit and then encourage grandparents to find a quiet moment to redeem each coupon.

 She can choose the restaurant and the activity.
 Work with her to select a restaurant and activity that’s a good fit for everyone – both her and her grandparent.

 On another night, let your kids do the same and share their pictures – online or otherwise – with grandparents.

 Hold a talent show

 Talents can include everything from singing a song or a dance performance to telling jokes or showing off a Pokémon card collection.

 Play games together.
 Besides board games, come up with your own charades – each person fills out two or three different charade cards all on a theme, say family movies or popular cartoon characters.
 Then divide into two teams and let the silliness ensue.

-This post was originally published in 2013 and has been updated for 2015.
+This post was originally published in 2013 and is updated occasionally.